 The Plan of Beaufort Towne, laid out in 1713, survives in a 12-block area which today is on the National Register of Historic Places.
 Located in the heart of this historic district is the Beaufort Historic Site, which depicts 18th and 19th century coastal Carolina.
-The two-acre site is open to the public and is staffed six days a week year-round, and seven days a week from June through August.
+The two-acre site is open to the public and is staffed Monday through Saturday year-round.

 For information about guided tours visit our TOURS page.

 This rustic cottage was once home to Samuel Leffers, a schoolmaster, merchant, and clerk of the court.
 The primitive house provides the perfect setting to showcase artifacts relating to the daily chores of cooking, spinning, sewing, candle making, and weaving in the Colonial period.
 The charming Leffers Garden depicts a typical colonial garden that would have been found in the 1800’s.
 The garden is maintained by Master Gardener Volunteers of Carteret County for use as an educational tool.

 The oldest wood-framed courthouse in North Carolina, the courthouse has recently undergone an award-winning restoration.
 It serves as the backdrop for our courthouse dramatization, an integral tool for educating today’s youth about the early American legal system.